 Providing a stable environment and a lot of love is a good way to help your dog cope with changes.
 However, if you think your dog is struggling with depression, talk to your vet.

-You might also notice that your dog looks sad, but that’s not necessarily cause for panic.
+You might also notice that your dog looks sad, but that should not necessarily cause panic.
 Elisabeth Geier at Rover wrote an article about dog sadness, what it is, and how to deal with it.

 Just being aware that your dog is struggling is the first step to helping them.
 Making sure they are getting enough love, walks, and mental and physical stimulation can also help relieve some symptoms.